mehulmina064/Golang-Rest-api-Zoho-integration-MongoDB/README.md

 then set up env variable

+**for air auto Refresh and rerun setup** go install github.com/cosmtrek/air@latest

+//for the path set up
+alias air='$(go env GOPATH)/bin/air'

+ air init

+//for run the server
+ air

-then run server by this command go run main.go
+then run server by this command for manual refresh go run main.go